AggroBird/ReflectionDebugConsole/README.md

 ## Limitations

 - **Limited support in IL2CPP**: The debug console is not intended for IL2CPP builds due to reflection limitations.
-The console may have its search scope limited in IL2CPP builds due to assembly stripping, or may not work at all.
+The console may have its search scope limited in IL2CPP builds due to assembly stripping, and some C# generic language features may be limited.